Moocar/logback-gelf/README.md

     additionalFields = [<MDC Key>:<GELF Additional field name>, ...]

 where `<MDC Key>` is unquoted and `<GELF Additional field name>` is quoted.
-It should also begin with an underscore
+It should also begin with an underscore (GELF standard)

 Examples
 --------

 Check out src/test/java/me/moocar/logbackgelf/IntegrationTest.java.
-Just modify the src/test/resources/logback.groovy to point to your graylog2 server, and run the test.
+Just modify the src/test/resources/logback.groovy or logback.xml to point to your graylog2 server, and run the test.
 You should see the messages appearing in your graylog2 web interface.